 7c98406e-2373-499d-88c2-25d72a4a178c.
 There will be the following provisional record values in RocksDB:

 row1, WeakSIWrite, 1516847525206000 -> 7c98406e-2373-499d-88c2-25d72a4a178c row1, col1, StrongSIWrite, 1516847525206000 -> 7c98406e-2373-499d-88c2-25d72a4a178c, value1

-WeakSIWrite lock type for the row (the "parent" of the column we
+WeakSIWrite lock type is used for the row (the parent of the column being written), and

 TxnId -> StatusTabletId, IsolationLevel, Priority

 StatusTabletIdis the ID of the tablet that keeps track of this transaction's status.
-Unlike the case of tables/tablets holding user data, where we are using a hash-based mapping from keys to tablets, there is no deterministic way to compute the transaction status tablet ID by transaction ID, so this information must be explicitly passed to all components handling a particular transaction.
+Unlike the case of tables and tablets holding user data, where a hash-based mapping is used from keys to tablets, there is no deterministic way to compute the transaction status tablet ID by transaction ID, so this information must be explicitly passed to all components handling a particular transaction.

 TxnId, HybridTime -> primary provisional record key

 This mapping enables finding all provisional RocksDB records belonging to a particular transaction.
 This is used when cleaning up committed or aborted transactions.
 Note that because multiple RocksDB key-value pairs belonging to primary provisional records can be written for the same transaction with the same hybrid timestamp, an increasing counter (called write ID) is used at the end of the encoded representation of hybrid time in order to obtain unique RocksDB keys for this reverse index.
 This write ID is shown as

 T130.1 shown in the diagram in Encoding details of provisional records.